 If you love bacon, but you’re used to the water-injected variety you find at the store, you’ll be amazed by S. Clyde Weaver’s bacon.
 Using time-honored methods of dry curing and smoking and never taking short-cuts, we produce delicious bacon right here in Lancaster County that you can enjoy with breakfast, lunch or dinner, no matter where you live.

 Bacon is one of the most beloved meat products, but not all bacon is created equal.
 When you’re looking for bacon that is a cut above the rest, you can find it at S. Clyde Weaver.
 With over a century in the business, we’ve had plenty of time to perfect our recipes and methods so we can bring you the very best.
-Browse our bacon products today, and consider trying some of our amazing ham and other meat products, as well.
+Browse our bacon products today or stop by our East Petersburg location, and consider trying some of our amazing ham and other meat products, as well.

 We actually start smoking our bacon between 160-180° before finishing it up closer to 200°.
 We smoke our bacon at a lower temperature in order to preserve the juices and fat.
 Thanks for asking!